-At the Law Office of Stephen W. Penn and Associates in California, we help people such as you plan for your and your family’s future.
+At the Law Office of Stephen W. Penn in California, we help people such as you plan for your and your family’s future.
 We know how proud you are of the assets you have accumulated through hard work over the years, and we understand that you likely have definite ideas about how you want those assets used for your own benefit and that of your loved ones.

 While you may already have a will and you may already have a living trust, have you made sure that these two very important legal documents work together seamlessly to ensure that your executor and your trustee can carry out your wishes exactly as you desire after you die?